Alfred Aho: Career

 Aho has twice served as chair of the Advisory Committee for the Computer and Information Science and Engineering Directorate of the National Science Foundation.
 He is a past president of the ACM Special Interest Group on Algorithms and Computability Theory.
 Aho, Hopcroft, and Ullman were co-recipients of the 2017 C&C Prize awarded by NEC Corporation.
 He and Ullman were named recipients of the 2020 Turing Award on March 31, 2021.

-Teaching
+Personal life

 Aho has taught at Columbia University in New York City since 1995.
 He won the Great Teacher Award from the Society of Columbia Graduates in 2003.